 London or bust for former jailbird Mick - 10th

-out at the gym was my saviour but the old jail
+out at the gym was my savior but the old jail gym

-gym was a very, very intimidating place.
-One day
+was a very, very intimidating place.
+One day I was

-I was in there doing a workout with Ivan Milat.
+in there doing a workout with Ivan Milat.
+He was a

-He was a good training mate, and we were halfway
+good training mate, and we were halfway into our session

-blood.
-The guy was stretchered out of the gym,
+thick, sticky blood.
+The guy was stretchered out of

-was cleared up.
-I had an Olympic dream to train
+cleared up.
+I had an Olympic dream to train for.'

 Worlds: A Journey To Prison And Back